Our Research Network

 For twenty years, our Research Network volunteers' experience has helped to ensure our research is relevant, credible and can transform the lives of everyone affected by dementia.

-February 2020: Due to a high volume of applications to the Research Network, we will not be processing any new applications for the next couple of months whilst we review current membership.
-We hope to begin accepting applications again in May 2020.
+June 2020: Due to reduced capacity in our team as a result of the current pandemic, we will not be processing any new Research Network applications.
+We hope to begin accepting applications again in 2021.

 What will I be doing?